How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 Here are some of the benefits Makara Adho Mukha Svanasana:

-1. Strengthens the Upper Body: This pose helps in strengthening the arms, shoulders, and the upper back.
+1. Strengthens the Upper Body.
+This pose helps in strengthening the arms, shoulders, and the upper back.
 It can increase upper body strength and endurance over time.

-3. Improves Stability: This pose can help improve stability as it strengthens the core and upper body.
+3. Improves Stability.
+This pose can help improve stability as it strengthens the core and upper body.
 It can be particularly helpful in enhancing balance and coordination.

 Remember to always listen to your body when practicing yoga.
-While the asana has many benefits, it should be avoided or modified if you have any shoulder, neck, or wrist injuries.
-It’s always a good idea to work with a knowledgeable yoga instructor to ensure you’re doing the poses correctly and safely.
+The asana has many benefits.
+But, avoid or change it if you have shoulder, neck, or wrist injuries.

 Preparation

 It’s also crucial to focus on your breathing as you warm up.
 As you start each motion, take a few calm, deep breaths in through your nose and out through your mouth.
-This will ease any tension before involving it further with the pose and keep you focused on the here and now.

 Additionally, proper body alignment is essential when performing yoga poses like this one.
-All of your muscles should be used throughout the entire practice.
+All your muscles should be used throughout the entire practice.

 Makara Adho Mukha Svanasana Pose / Canva